enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ### Tables Configuration

-The `tables` section in the `$theme` configuration handles how table components are styled and themed.
+The `tables` section in the `$custom-theme` configuration handles how table components are styled and themed.

 #### Cells

 Contains properties related to individual cells in a table:

 - `edge-gap` specifies the gap between cell edges.